ihartb/AStar/README.md

 - Unzip file
 - Open file in your preferred source code editor that supports Python
 - Run UserInterface.py
-- Follow the commands in the terminal window to see results (check Relevant Files 6.
-UserInterface.py for more information)
+- Follow the commands in the terminal window to see results (click [here](https://github.com/ihartb/AStar#6-userinterfacepy) for more information)

 #### Dependencies
 Tkinter